THIRD STREET GALLERY

-The Third Street Gallery is a place for art in the heart of downtown Moscow.
-City of Moscow Arts Department Staff and members of the Moscow Arts Commission.
-With a curatorial vision open to all cultures and art forms, the gallery features works in a wide range of media, subject matter, and content.
-By including the work of makers from the Palouse and the broader Inland Northwest, the Third Street Gallery celebrates the creative excellence of the region in a well-loved public space.
+The Third Street Gallery is a space for art in the heart of downtown Moscow.
+City of Moscow Arts Staff and members of the Moscow Arts Commission have worked together to create artistic direction for the Third Street Gallery since the gallery’s opening in September 1997.
+The gallery features artworks in a wide range of media, subject matter, and content while presenting a curatorial vision open to all cultures and art forms.
+The Third Street Gallery exhibits the work of established and emerging makers from the Palouse and the broader Inland Northwest, celebrating the creative excellence of the region in a well-loved public space.

 The Third Street Gallery features artwork on the second and third floors inside Moscow City Hall.
 The building was designed by architect James Knox Taylor in 1911, and was formerly the Moscow Federal Building.
 Entered in the National Register of Historic Places in 1973 as a Second Renaissance Revival brick building, the structure now houses City offices and meeting spaces such as the City Council Chambers.
 The Third Street Gallery is an essential part of this building, as it brings art into the center of civic life in the City of Moscow.

 Third Street Gallery is located inside Moscow City Hall at 206 E. Third St. Moscow, ID.

 Gallery hours are 8 a.m. to 5 p.m., Monday through Friday, excluding federal holidays.

 Reception: January 18 from 4 - 6 p.m.